French Onion Soup Recipe Without Wine or Sherry

 This is what your onions should look like before you proceed

-In a measuring cup, mix together 60 millilitres (1/4 cup) of chicken or homemade beef stock along with 30 millilitres (2 tablespoons) of apple cider vinegar.
 Adding vinegar here give a bit of a touch of acidity without adding wine (I use it in my parsnip and leek soup recipe and my leek and potato soup, too!)
 Pour over the onions, stir and simmer until it’s essentially burned off.
-If you aren’t really looking for a French onion soup recipe without wine or alcohol, then I recommend using 120 millilitres of a dry sherry at this stage.

 Now, pour over 1.5 litres of a good, rich, preferably homemade chicken stock.
 Most french onion soup recipes call for beef broth but I only recommend using beef stock if you have homemade beef stock on hand.